 Fires affect vegetation by altering or maintaining successional stages.
-When fire was more frequent in the South, fire dependent or fire-associated species dominated the overstory and understory of many forest stands.
+When fire was more frequent in the South, fire-dependent or fire-associated species dominated the overstory and understory of many forest stands.
 In the absence of fire and other similar disturbances, forests have gradually changed composition from predominantly longleaf pine and pine-hardwood to communities dominated by other pines in the Coastal Plain and hardwoods in the mountains and Piedmont.
 When fire is excluded or suppressed, fire-intolerant hardwoods compete with pine species.
-Many threatened, endangered, or sensitive plants are understory or midstory plants of fire-dominated communities.
-For example, mountain golden heather, turkeysbeard, sandmyrtle, and twisted-head spike-moss grow in the Appalachians on ledge habitats created and kept open by natural fires and severe weather (Morse 1988).
+Many threatened, endangered, or sensitive plants are understory or midstory plants of firedominated communities.
+For example, mountain golden heather, turkey-beard, sand-myrtle, and twisted-head spike-moss grow in the Appalachians on ledge habitats created and kept open by natural fires and severe weather (Morse 1988).
 Burning also enhances habitat preferences of several endangered animal species, including the Florida panther, gopher tortoise, indigo snake, and red-cockaded woodpecker (Wade and Lunsford 1989).

-5.1.5 Manipulation of wildlife habitat
+Manipulation of wildlife habitat-

-Prescribed fire improves habitats of certain wildlife species, but, it also degrades habitats for other species.
+Prescribed fire improves habitats of certain wildlife species, but it also degrades habitats for other species.
 Each of the hundreds of wildlife species in the South responds differently to fire, depending upon the frequency, intensity, severity, and season of burning.
-To effectively use prescribed fire to benefit wildlife requires an understanding of the habitat requirements of each species (Harlow and Van Lear 1981, 1987, Lyon and others 1978, Wood 1981).
-Some general guidelines for burning to enhance habitat for game species are show in Table 2.
+To effectively use prescribed fire to benefit wildlife requires an understanding of the habitat requirements of each species (Harlow and Van Lear 1981, 1987; Lyon and others 1978; Wood 1981).
+Some general guidelines for burning to enhance habitat for game species are shown in table 25.2.

 Prescribed burns to improve wildlife habitat in existing pine stands historically have been conducted in the winter (Mobley and others 1978) to avoid the spring nesting season.
-Burns are at about 3- to 5-year intervals favor deer and turkey.
-On the lower Coastal Plain, bobwhite quail are favored by burning at 1- to 2-year intervals.
+Burns at about 3- to 5-year intervals favor deer and turkey.
+On the lower Coastal Plain, bobwhite quail are favored by burning at 1- to 2-year intervals, and some results indicate that growing season burns can be used where control of invasive hardwoods is needed (Brennan and others 1998).
 Appropriate burning frequencies for other species are not well known.
-Low-intensity burns in hardwood or mixed pine-hardwood stands in improve wildlife habitat because increasing sprouting of advance regeneration and stimulation production of herbaceous forage.
+Low-intensity burns in hardwood or mixed pine-hardwood stands improve wildlife habitat by increasing sprouting of advance regeneration and stimulating production of herbaceous forage.
 More intense site-preparation burns can also be beneficial where they increase the abundance of legumes and other herbaceous and perennial plants that are preferred by many wildlife species.

-5.2 Effects of Prescribed Burning
+Effects of Prescribed Burning